 Following a cycle of IVF with ICSI, we will use a calcium ionophore solution to stimulate the calcium release.

 Your eggs will be checked for fertilisation the following day and, if the embryos continue to develop to an appropriate stage, the embryo transfer procedure will follow two to five days after the egg collection.

-Pre-implantation genetic screening (PGS) is a screening test that is used to determine the chromosomal status of an embryo by screening all 23 chromosome pairs prior to transfer in an IVF cycle.
+PGT-A (previously known as preimplantation genetic screening or PGS) is a screening test that is used to determine the chromosomal status of an embryo by screening all 23 chromosome pairs prior to transfer in an IVF cycle.